A street with shops in downtown Palm Springs, california

 View of historic old town of Julian, California

-In the Cuyamaca mountains northwest of San Diego, Julian, California traces its beginnings back to the 1870s gold rush.
-The historic buildings downtown include the Julian Hotel, a national historic landmark dating from the 1890s and the oldest operating hotel in Southern California.
-The town's rich history is showcased at the Julian Pioneer Museum, Julian Natural History Museum & Gift Shop, and the Julian Historical Society.
-The apple pie in Julian is famous, and several nearby orchards like the Julian Farm and Orchard offer apple-picking.
+Julian, California, located in the Cuyamaca mountains northwest of San Diego, has its origins in the 1870s gold rush.
+Its downtown features historic buildings such as the Julian Hotel, a national historic landmark from the 1890s and the oldest operating hotel in Southern California.
+The town's history is presented at attractions like the Julian Pioneer Museum, Julian Natural History Museum & Gift Shop, and the Julian Historical Society.
+Julian is famous for its apple pie, and nearby orchards like Julian Farm and Orchard offer apple-picking opportunities.

 William Heise Park provides a local camping site with available cabins, a caravan camping area, individual tent sites, and picnic areas.
 Guests of Lake Cuyamaca can also find cabins for rent, as well as fishing and camping.
 In the Santa Ysabel Preserves, visitors can hike, cycle, or ride horses through rolling hills and take in views of the woodlands and fields of wildflowers.